 A Qualified Charitable Distribution (QCD) is a tax advantaged way for Traditional, Rollover and, in some cases, Simple and SEP IRA owners age 70 ½ and older, who take the standard deduction on their tax return (as opposed to itemizing), to make charitable contributions and avoid ordinary income taxes on the entire amount (up to $100k per IRA owner) distributed directly from the IRA to charity.

-IRA owners must begin taking Required Minimum Distributions (RMDs) once they reach the age of 70 ½.
+IRA owners must begin taking Required Minimum Distributions (RMDs) once they reach the age of 70 ½, or age 72 for those turning 70 ½ on January 1, 2020 or later.
 These amounts will be determined by IRS life expectancy tables and will be taxed at the owner’s ordinary income tax rate.
 This is an obvious disadvantage, being that there is a minimum amount you must take.
 This amount increases on a percentage basis annually.
 For large account balances the tax hit could be significant.

 But, fear not!
 The IRS allows RMDs to be partially, or even completely satisfied through the use of the Qualified Charitable Distribution.